 We are committed to keeping our existing projects moving forward safely.
-To that end, Wick Buildings has implemented a COVID-19 response plan that runs through April 17, which will be reviewed and modified as needed.
+To that end, Wick Buildings has implemented a COVID-19 response plan in place, which will be reviewed and modified as needed.
 Please see below for more information.

 Our Priority: Health and Safety

 Our response plan incorporates CDC best practices and other preventive measures, while it also enables us to continue meeting our businesses commitments.
 Point-by-point details of the plan can be found here.

 - All employees are being reminded of the importance of frequent handwashing and other preventive practices such as social distancing.

 - All employees not directly involved on construction projects or manufacturing will be working from home as much as possible.
 Wick continues to implement technology to increase the numbers and amount of time people will work from home.

 - All employees will report their health and wellness status at the beginning of each work day in the office and plant.

 - Whenever possible, communications will be handled via email, mobile devices, and video conferencing.

 - Our crews are small (3 to 4 workers), work in open-air, relatively isolated conditions, and will continue to work in the field.

 - Crews are implementing best safety practices such as wearing gloves, not sharing tools and equipment, sanitizing tools and equipment, and making sure they have food and water on site.